leanohl/BA_ClusteringofRestaurants/README.md

 	- not only delet the instance but try to find the type of cuisine with the help of the name of the restaurant
 2. With the help of geopy I try to transfer the address to a point containing longitude and latitude
 	- benefit: with folium we can create an interactive map

+#Korea
+- For analyzing korean dataset, make 'data' file and upload the csv file.